Comment on page

 1. Build a rotation schedule which acts as a holding place for rotations.
 An example of a schedule might be a course and year (e.g., Internal Medicine, 2018-2019).

 2. Build rotations within a schedule.
 Rotations include the various clinical experiences learners might have within your program (e.g., Rheumatology, Cardio Consults, Hematology, Infectious Disease, etc.).
 Within a rotation you can define sites and preceptors.
 For each rotation, you can upload files and optionally select to automatically send a standard rotation evaluation.

 3. Manage blocks within a rotation.
-These will be based on the block structures available to your program and curriculum period based on the System Settings configured by a user with administrator permissions.
+These will be based on the block structures available to your course and curriculum period based on the System Settings configured by a user with administrator permissions.
 You can define sites and preceptors for a block.

 4. Add and manage slots within a block.
 Within a slot you can define minimum and maximum number of participants, define sites and preceptors, and define availability for on service and off service learners.

 5. Book learners into slots.
 (Import CSV option available to match learners to rotations in largest block size.
 The CSV import does not currently support sites nor preceptors.)

 6. Schedule learners into granular clinical events as desired.